prezi/repoguard/README.md

 ```

 It is possible to send specific alerts to specific email addresses, therefore it is possible to define
-custom rules which is only interesting for a subset of people (e.g. our data team defined).
+custom rules which is only interesting for a subset of people (e.g. our data team has their own rules
+for detecting changes in the log format).

 ## The status file